Mary Robinson (poet): Literature

-In 1792 Robinson published her most popular novel which was a Gothic novel titled, Vancenza; or The Dangers of Credulity.
+In 1792, Robinson published her most popular novel, a Gothic novel titled Vancenza; or The Dangers of Credulity.
 The books were "sold out by lunch time on the first day and five more editions quickly followed, making it one of the top-selling novels in the latter part of the eighteenth century."
 It did not receive either critical or popular acclaim.
-In 1794 she wrote The Widow; or, A Picture of Modern Times which portrayed themes of manners in the fashionable world.
-Since Robinson was a fashion icon and very much involved in the fashion world the novel did not get a lot of favourable reception in 1794 as it might have now.
-In 1796 she wrote Angelina: A Novel.
-It cost more money than it brought in.
-Through this novel, she offers her thoughts on the afterlife of her literary career.
+In 1794, she wrote The Widow; or, A Picture of Modern Times, which portrayed themes of manners in the fashionable world.
+Since Robinson was a fashion icon and very much involved in the fashion world, the novel did not find much of a favourable reception from contemporary readers.
+In 1796, she wrote Angelina: A Novel.
+This novel, which offers Robinson's thoughts on the afterlife of her literary career, cost more money than it brought in.

-There has been an increase in scholarly attention to Robinson’s literary output in recent years.
-While most of the early literature written about Robinson focused on her sexuality, emphasising her affairs and fashions, she also spoke out about woman's place in the literary world, for which she began to receive the attention of feminists and literary scholars in the 1990s.
-Robinson recognised that, ”women writers were deeply ambivalent about the myths of authorship their male counterparts had created” and as a result she sought to elevate woman's place in the literary world by recognising women writers in her own work.
+There has been an increase in scholarly attention to Robinson's literary output in recent years.
+While most of the early literature written about Robinson focused on her sexuality, emphasising her affairs and fashions, she also spoke out about women's place in the literary world, for which she began to receive the attention of feminists and literary scholars in the 1990s.
+Robinson recognised that "women writers were deeply ambivalent about the myths of authorship their male counterparts had created."
+As a result she sought to elevate women's place in the literary world by recognising women writers in her own work.
 In A Letter to the Women of England, Robinson includes an entire page dedicated to English women writers to support her notion that they were just as capable as men of being successful in the literary world.
-These ideas have continued to keep Mary Robinson relevant in literary discussions today.
-In addition to maintaining literary and cultural notability, she has re-attained a degree of celebrity in recent years when several biographies of her appeared, including one by Paula Byrne entitled Perdita: The Literary, Theatrical, and Scandalous Life of Mary Robinson that became a top-ten best-seller after being selected for the Richard & Judy Book Club.
+These ideas have continued to keep Robinson relevant in literary discussions today.
+In addition to maintaining literary and cultural notability, she has regained a degree of celebrity in recent years when several biographies about her have appeared.
+Perdita: The Literary, Theatrical, and Scandalous Life of Mary Robinson, by Paula Byrne, became a top-10 best-seller after being selected for the Richard & Judy Book Club.